Understanding Different Types of Meters

 - Handheld Digital Refractometers work in the same way as the traditional analog refractometers, with a shadow line indicating the angle at which total internal reflection occurs.
 However, a digital refractometer itself includes an LED light source.
 This can improve accuracy by controlling the wavelength more accurately.
 The optical glass also replaces the eyepiece and glass scale to prevent scratching, enabling the shadow line to be digitally detected and the relevant measurement result displayed on a screen.

-- In-line Refractometers continuously measure the refractive index of a fluid as it flows through the sensor.
+- In-line Refractometers are designed to be directly installed into a pipeline or tank to continuously measure the refractive index of a fluid.
 Monitoring and managing whether the processing, blending, and concentration changes are conducted as planned allows for immediate detection of any manufacturing issues and prevents out-of-spec products, resulting in accurate, reliable quality control for the utmost "safety.

 - Digital Benchtop Refractometers are designed to be highly accurate and provide reliable measurements while facilitating a simple measurement method for the operator.